 Atkins received a Bachelor’s Degree in Chemistry from Rutgers University and a medical degree from New York University School of Medicine.
 He exhibited in solo and group exhibitions across the United States, namely the Witte Museum, San Antonio, Kornblatt Gallery, Washington DC, and Roko Gallery and Kraushaar Galleries, New York.
 Atkins is one of the top poker players in the world and takes part in tournaments to this day.
-Having lived in Greenwich Village most of his life, he now resides and works in Brooklyn.
+Jerry lives in Brooklyn, but his art studio is in his home in Egg Harbor, NJ (near Atlantic City) but his work office is in the heart of the Lower East Side.